 If you need help on running, it is recommended to use the two-mile option for two months before increasing the mileage to three miles for a track workout, as seen on the "Interval Training for the PFT Run" article.

 Check out the "Ace the PFT" article at Military.com.

-Next Step: If you are considering joining the military, your next step should be to speak to a recruiter from the service of your choice.
+If you are considering joining the military, your next step should be to speak to a recruiter from the service of your choice.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.